-- A Patent Statement should be submitted by all the PWG members for all Relevant Patents which are known (i) to the PWG members and their Affiliates and are owned by the PWG members or their Affiliate, providing the following information: - 1.
-Proposal Name - 2.
+- 711 2.
 Organization: The organization that holds the patent which could include administrations, universities, etc., and its contact address. - 3.
 Tel.
 No.: The contact telephone number of the organization. - 4.
 Fax.
 No.: The contact fax number of the organization. - 5.
 Patent Policy and Remarks: The declared patent policy of the organization in its communication to the PWG.
 Most often the patent policy is given as "Pat.
 Policy.
 10.3 (2)", which would mean that the organization subscribes to paragraph 10.3 (2) of the PWG bylaws. - 6.
 Patent Title: The title of a patent - 7.
 Patent Number: The number of the patent. - 8.
 Patent Country: The country in which the patent has been obtained.
 If the patent is held in several countries, a list of those countries is given. - 9.
-Signature: Signature of an authorized representative of the company. - Further, a Patent Notice should be submitted by all the PWG members for Relevant Patents which are (ii) known to the PWG members and their Affiliates and are not owned nor controlled by the PWG members or their Affiliate, providing the following information: - 1.
+Signature: Signature of an authorized representative of the company. - (ii) Further, a Patent Notice should be submitted by all the PWG members for Relevant Patents which are known to the PWG members and their Affiliates and are not owned nor controlled by the PWG members or their Affiliate, providing the following information: - 1.
 Proposal Name - 2.
 Organization: The organization that holds the patent which could include administrations, universities, etc., and its contact address. - 3.
 Patent Title: The title of a patent - 4.
 Patent Number - 5.
 Patent Country: The country in which the patent has been obtained.
 If the patent is held in several countries, a list of those countries is given. - 6.
 Signature: Signature of a representative of the company - (7) All members must submit a written patent statement according to section 10.3(6) between the proposal deadline and the commencement of voting period.

-10.4 Non-Confidentiality.
+739 10.4 Non-Confidentiality.

-The participation in the PWG by the Members and the Associates and their appointed representatives shall be on a non-confidential basis; however, a PWG Member may with the approval of the Steering Committee, wherein such approval shall not be unreasonably withheld, enter into written confidentiality agreements with all other PWG Members which restricts the dissemination of specified confidential information and/or materials provided by any of such Member, to Persons who are not Members or Associates.
+- The participation in the PWG by the Members and the Associates and their appointed representatives shall be on a non-confidential basis; however, a PWG Member may with the approval of the Steering Committee, wherein such - 742 approval shall not be unreasonably withheld, enter into written confidentiality agreements with all other PWG - Members which restricts the dissemination of specified confidential information and/or materials provided by any of such Member, to Persons who are not Members or Associates. - 745

-Subject only to valid patents and copyrights, all PWG Members and Associates shall be free to use all information received or publicly disclosed from the PWG, its Members or Associates in connection with the normal business including the processes described herein, without obligation regardless of markings including but not limited to "Proprietary" or "Confidential."
+- Subject only to valid patents and copyrights, all PWG Members and Associates shall be free to use all information - 747 received or publicly disclosed from the PWG, its Members or Associates in connection with the normal business - 748 including the processes described herein, without obligation regardless of markings including but not limited to - 749 "Proprietary" or "Confidential."